London City Pass Comparison

 The London Pass has the advantage that it also allows you to skip some lines.

-The Explorer Pass, on the other hand, is more flexible, because it charges by number of attractions, not by number of days.
+The London Explorer Pass, on the other hand, is more flexible, because it charges by number of attractions, not by number of days.
 So you don’t have to desperately blaze through as many attractions as possible in the space of a few days just to get your money’s worth.

 Depending on what’s more important to you, we recommend one of the two passes.

-To the London Pass
+Get the London Pass

 #3 The best London Pass for families with kids